-7.5.1.
+7.7.1.
 DK/SE FAB

-For FAB-coordination, it is of great importance to establish a functional cooperation with the DK/SE FAB.
 NEFAB and DK/SE FAB have a common strategic approach to improve flight efficiency and deliver important benefits to airspace users.
-Introduction of Free Route Airspace across both NEFAB and DK/SE-FAB and use of the cross border service provision, shall contribute to improved flight efficiency and more cost-efficient operations of the involved ANSP-organisations.
-Significant traffic flows operate between NEFAB and
+Airspace design solutions will be implemented in cooperation with the ANSP's in DK/SE-FAB and steered through a common steering group.

-DK/SE-FAB, underlining the strategic importance of the cooperation between the FABs.
+Introduction of Free Route Airspace across both NEFAB and DK/SE-FAB and the use of cross border service provision, will contribute to improved flight efficiency and more cost-efficient operations of the involved ANSP-organisations.
+Significant traffic flows operate between NEFAB and DK/SE-FAB, underlining the strategic importance of the cooperation between the FABs.